< Back To Exhibitions

 The catalogue features an essay by Michael Brenson, a close friend of the artist.
 Brenson’s personal and penetrating essay is informed, in part, by interviews he conducted with Silver during the last six months of his life.
 Also included in the catalogue is a remembrance by art historian Virginia Budny, whose long friendship with Silver began at Columbia.

-Coleen Fitzgibbon’s documentary film, “Jonathan Silver Infidel In The Studio”, is viewable in the library upon request.
+Coleen Fitzgibbon’s documentary film “Jonathan Silver Infidel In The Studio” is viewable in the NYSS library upon request.
+There will be a screening on January 10, 7:30pm, at Anthology Film Archives, 32 2nd Ave.